Print this page

 oA custom application that sends documents to other systems for external processing

-To make it easier to install a UI extension in Ringtail, you can define the settings for the extension in a manifest file.
-An administrator can upload the manifest file to Ringtail instead of manually installing the extension.
+To make it easier to install a UI extension in the application, you can define the settings for the extension in a manifest file.
+An administrator can upload the manifest file to the application instead of manually installing the extension.

 Optionally, you can use a manifest file to define custom fields and case statistics that are available to the extension.
 For example, an extension can use custom statistics to track client billing data.